YuvalBlass/HistoryProject/README.md

 # History Project
-This is our first hisotory project
+This is our first history project